dungthtd9126/CTF-event/README.md

 <img width="987" height="662" alt="image" src="https://github.com/user-attachments/assets/7e369a6c-0a60-4535-b832-1218adde457e" />

-- And then it may call _IO_OVERFLOW when the conditions above it are meet
+- _IO_flush_all is a function that will check each file structure and its sections to do check some conditions and do some function if those conditions are met.
+Then it will go to another file struct by looking at chain section storing another file struct
+- In this exploit, ill try calling _IO_OVERFLOW, which is a macro for some special action
+- The func will call vtable + offset, in this case, im w

 - To make the script simpler, ill set the mode = 0 and fp->_IO_write_ptr > fp->_IO_write_base to meet the condition 1 and trigger _IO_OVERFLOW
 - From what i learnt, _IO_OVERFLOW is like a vtable jump of a file structure.
 So in this case, ill overwrite vtable of stdder for the purpose of jumping to IO_wfile_overflow --> which call doalloc if condition is meet --> Then call vtable of wdata with no vtable check if the condition is meet again
 - After all of that progress, when program call vtable of wdata.
 RDI is storing flag of current file strucure, '0x3b01010101010101'.
 - But because i send 'sh' continuously with the flag section, 'sh' will be placed right under that section
 - So when it call system, it will be system('sh;111..')
 - The reason is '0x3b' is a ';' char
-- ';' act as command separate operator, meaning it make the system call sh first then 111 later
+- ';' act as a command separate operator, meaning it call system('sh') first then system('111...') later